Episode - 7F17

 - Now Which One Was That Voice?: This is the only episode of the show to avert this (except in the cases of Maggie Roswell and Audrey Meadows).
 It also caused even the most hardcore Simpsons fans to wonder, "Who the hell is this Smitty fellow that Hank Azaria voiced?".

-- "Old Money" looks and moves noticeably differently than any other season 2 episode, bearing a feel more akin to the style Akom (the studio that replaced Klasky-Csupo as the animation supplier) featured during the mid-90s episodes.
+- "Old Money" looks and moves noticeably differently than any other season 2 episode, bearing a feel more akin to the style Film Roman (the studio that replaced Klasky-Csupo for domestic animation services) featured during the mid-90s episodes.

 - When Marge admonishes Homer for making fun of the way his father smells, her face briefly gets rubbery.